Skip to main content

 1. Including anti-bacterial or anti-viral hand soap in the welcome pack.

-2. Make sure there is a suitable cleaning spray and a clean duster in the cupboard below the sink.
+2. Ensure a suitable cleaning spray and a clean duster in the cupboard below the sink.

 3. New dishcloths and scourers.